List of Pose characters: Ricky Wintour

 Ricky Wintour (portrayed by Dyllón Burnside) is an aspiring dancer, former member of the House of Evangelist and the House of Wintour, and the current Father of the House of Evangelista.
 In season 1 he romantically pursued Damon and after walking a category at the ball and scoring high, Ricky petitions Blanca to let him join the House of Evangelista.
 She agrees and he moves into their apartment.
 He later rats out Lil Papi to Blanca for selling drugs, reasoning that before the House of Evangelista he was homeless and he wouldn't do anything to put that in jeopardy of happening again.
 He auditions for the Al B. Sure tour and gains a spot as a dancer.
 He parts from Damon and during the tour cheats on him with another dancer named Chris.
 This causes drama when Chris turns up at the ball and taunts Damon about this.
 Ricky denies it but it causes a rift in their relationship, especially since he and Damon had unprotected sex after he got back from tour.
 They both get tested and their results come back negative, but Damon still decides to break up with him.
 Ricky moves out of the Evangelista apartment and joins the recently created House of Wintour.
 He also begins casually hooking up with Chris but breaks it off, realizing he wants Damon.
 Ricky gets scouted as a possible dancer for Madonna's Blonde Ambitions tour along with Damon and both make it to the end but neither get it.
 The talent scout then points them at auditions for Solid Gold.
-Later Chris calls Damon, telling him he's tested positive for HIV.
-Pray Tell convinces Damon to get tested again and his test reveals he is now also positive.
-Damon and Pray Tell begin a relationship with each other, which brings drama and arguments from Blanca, Elektra, and Damon.
+Later Chris calls Ricky, telling him he's tested positive for HIV.
+Pray Tell convinces Ricky to get tested again and his test reveals he is now also positive.
+Ricky and Pray Tell begin a relationship with each other, which brings drama and arguments from Blanca, Elektra, and Damon.
 But through it all they stay strong with Ricky eventually helping Pray Tell get in touch with his feminine side and not run from it.
 In season 3 Ricky's HIV becomes worse and he starts finding lesions on his body.
 Pray, in an effort to save Ricky's life, starts giving his meds to him while lying and saying he can get more for himself.
 Ricky's health improves but Pray Tell ends up passing away without the medication.
 By the year 1998 Ricky is still healthy and has now taken over as the Father of the House of Evangelista, watching over a new group of house members.